petebacondarwin/foodme-further/step-01/README.md

 ## Goals

-Ensure karma is installed
-Configure a karma test config
+Configure the karma test config
 Create and run initial unit tests for `AppController`

 ## Topics